 Vegetation Height - Input the vegetation height raster.

-Workspace - Input a geodatabase to which the output data will be saved.
+Output GDB - Input a geodatabase to which the output data will be saved.

 Naming - This acts as a prefix for the names of all output files.
 Its purpose is to keep the data organized and make it easy to tell what is what.